johnbwoodruff/scheduling-hero-api/CONTRIBUTING.md

 All code changes to this repository should be done by submitting a pull request.
 This ensures that the code can be properly reviewed before being merged.

+Any changes should be accompanied with quality unit tests.
+Pull requests with failed builds will not be accepted.

 Commit messages should be descriptive of the change. (i.e. "a few small changes" is not a good commit message)

 ## Coding Conventions